Call us on

 0370 1500 100

-I am a solicitor in the Serious Injury team and I work with people that have suffered injuries in a variety of accidents.
+I am a solicitor in the Serious Injury team and I work with people of all ages that have suffered injuries in a variety of accidents, including road traffic collisions, occupier's liability, employer's liability and public liability claims.
 I support my clients, not only in obtaining compensation but also making sure that they receive the best medical treatment, rehabilitation and specialist care possible.

 I wanted to be a solicitor from a young age because I wanted to be part of a profession in which I could help people.

 I am driven to provide my clients with the best possible legal advice and support at what is likely to be the most traumatic point in their lives.
-I enjoy building strong professional relationships with my clients and working with them to achieve the best possible outcome.
+I strive to build strong professional relationships with my clients and work with them to achieve the best possible outcome for them.
+I enjoy nothing more than seeing my clients come through their accident and go on to achieve brilliant things.

 The recent string of accidents involving vehicles fitted with swinging arms indicates potential issues with safety standards.